The Emergence and Role of Dipolar Dislocation Patterns in Discrete and Continuum Formulations of Plasticity

 In summary, SCDD does not only provide precise description of its microscopic DDD counterpart, thus representing a successful multi-scale step, but it also synthesizes previous theoretical approaches of dislocation pattern formation, kinematic hardening, and strain gradient plasticity in a simple 2D setting.
 By identifying the physical interpretation and key role of the strain gradient terms our results may serve as a starting point for more complex 3D implementations.

 We thank Michael Zaiser for fruitful discussions.
-This work has been supported by the National Research, Development and Innovation Office of Hungary (PDI and IG, project Nos.\ NKFIH-K-119561), the Czech Science Foundation (PDI, project No.\ 15-10821S), by the J\'anos Bolyai Scholarship of the Hungarian Academy of Sciences (PDI) and by the U.S. Department of Energy, Office of Sciences, Basic Energy Sciences, DE-SC0014109 (SP).
+This work has been supported by the National Research, Development and Innovation Office of Hungary (PDI and IG, project Nos.\ NKFIH-K-119561 and NKFIH-KH-125380), the Czech Science Foundation (PDI, project No.\ 15-10821S) and by the U.S. Department of Energy, Office of Sciences, Basic Energy Sciences, DE-SC0014109 (SP).
+This work was completed in the ELTE Institutional Excellence Program (1783-3/2018/FEKUTSRAT) supported by the Hungarian Ministry of Human Capacities.
+PDI is also supported by the \'UNKP-18-4 New National Excellence Program of the Hungarian Ministry of Human Capacities and by the J\'anos Bolyai Scholarship of the Hungarian Academy of Sciences.